STEM and Society: The Anthropocene - where on Earth are we going?

 Will and Brendan will describe how we must become stewards of the Earth System to secure our prosperity and conserve our natural and cultural heritage, based on transformed societies, with a greater level of equity and a focus on the maintenance of a well-functioning biosphere.

-Professor WIlliam Steffen and Professor Brendan Wintle
+Professor Will Steffen and Professor Brendan Wintle

 This special series of online presentations explores the science and stories behind the game-changing work undertaken by Victoria’s scientific community.
-Our leading experts will talk about the work they’re doing to engage the community and affect meaningful change in their field of study and in our everyday lives.
+Our leading experts will talk about the work they’re doing to engage the community and bring about meaningful change in their field of study and in our everyday lives.
 Presented by the Victorian Parliament, with the Royal Society of Victoria and Victorian Parliamentarians for STEM.